Nominate a young sportsperson for Ron Harrod Foundation funding

 The Ron Harrod Foundation

 We welcome nominations from all including previous nominees and those who may have been unsuccessful in the preceding years.
-These nominations will be assessed by a panel of judges, the 2023 panel included former UEFA Licensed Coach and Manager of Wroxham Women, Rebecca Burton.
+These nominations will be assessed by a panel of judges, which in the past has included local sporting heroes such as Anthony Ogogo, Dean Ashton and Natasha Thomas.
+After careful deliberation the lucky athletes will be notified of the amount being awarded and we then look forward to hearing about all the updates and successes they achieve across the year.

-If you would like to read more about Ron Harrod, head to the bottom of this page.
+If you would like to read more about our Founder Ron Harrod and how he made Harrod Sport into the market leader for sports goals and equipment, head to the bottom of this page.

 Who is Ron Harrod?